FPA 2818556 by Sierra Pacific Industries (SPI)

 Department of Natural Resources (DNR) is planning in summer-fall 2020 multi-county 952-acre toxic aerial sprays on conifer plantations in Snohomish, Skagit and Whatcom Counties.
 Some of toxic ingredients will include Glyphosate and Imazapyr.
 FPA #2817513.
 Please direct your short questions, comments and requests to Peter Hurd of DNR firstname.lastname@example.org.

 Send a message to DNR Northwest Region to end toxic pesticide spraying on public forestlands in the Skykomish River Valley by filling a short 1-minute form HERE.

 FPA (Forest Practice Application) for aerial pesticide spraying is valid for 3 years.
-Spraying can take place any time during those 3 years from the date of approval.
+Spraying can take place any time during those 3 years from the date of approval and may occur multiple times.
+Ground applications do not require permits.
+Summary of DNR Silviculture Contracts has information for ground pesticide spraying by DNR.
 By law, only adjacent properties get a notice for an aerial spray.
 Ground applications do not require permits.
 Please see a list of all active aerial spray FPAs with maps and some of toxic ingredients at the top of SUMMARY FOR THE LATEST FPAs (FOREST PRACTICE APPLICATIONS).
 Timber corporations and DNR aerially or manually spray pesticides on industrial tree plantations in dry, calm weather.

 Toxic herbicide aerial sprays by SPI for 2018: FPA 2816509 63 acres in the Gold Bar area, and FPA 2816517 46 acres in the Sultan area.
 Some of ingredients include Glyphosate, Imazapyr, Sulphometuron Methyl, Metsulfuron Methyl.